FAQ - Ernst Mach Grant ASEA-UNINET

 No. Unfortunately, it is not possible to increase the scholarship rate.

-22) Who decides if I will be awarded with a scholarship?
+22) Who decides if I will be awarded a scholarship?

-First, the formal criteria of your application will be evaluated by us.
-The selection of all formally valid applications follows a multistage process:
+The formal criteria of your application will be evaluated by us.
+The selection procedure is based on a multi-stage process:

 - Final decision by the BMBWF